privacycg/CHIPS/README.md

 Partitioned cookies should also be hostname bound.
 This and the requirement partitioned cookies be sent over secure protocols makes partitioned cookies as close to origin-bound as possible.
 We would like to have user agents scope partitioned cookies by port as well, making them origin-scoped, but we think this requirement should only be enforced if/when [Origin-Bound Cookies](https://github.com/sbingler/Origin-Bound-Cookies) is enabled.

-### Only visible to the HTTP layer

-Partitioned cookies should only be visible to the HTTP layer, which makes them less vulnerable to security vulnerabilities such as XSS-attacks.

-Since Chrome data suggests only ~17% of cookies use the `HttpOnly` attribute, we believe that requiring partitioned cookies be HTTP-only will help facilitate cookies becoming more secure overall.

-Note: This requirement and the requirement to only use secure protocols makes partitioned cookies behave more similarly to [HTTP State Tokens](https://github.com/mikewest/http-state-tokens).

 ### Avoid a large memory footprint